DuhItsJay/Guild-Chat-Bridge/INSTALLATION.md

 - [View Bot Mode example](https://i.imgur.com/L8XhcNn.png)

 > Note: The Discord rate limit for webhooks is 30 requests every 60 seconds, whereas for normal bot messages it's 5 messages every 5 seconds.
 Using webhooks effectively halves the number of messages the bot can send per minute which may cause issues in an active guild.

+#### API

+The API option includes the `key` and `autoReplace` options.
+The `key` option is the hypixel api key that you can get from using `/api new` in chat on hypixel.
+You can copy that into the `key` option or have `autoReplace` set to true.
+The `autoReplace` option, when set to true, will automatically fetch an api key to use, if `key` isn't a valid api key or the current api key expires.

+> Note: the `autoReplace` option is recommended until a failsafe is implemented for ingame commands

 #### Express